ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

     appA :: Applicative f => f (a -> b -> c -> d) -> f a -> f b -> f c -> f d
     ```

+* I can even imagine wanting to lift only the final result, replacing `pure $ f a b c` with `puring f a b c`.
+That seems kind of useless by itself, but the general pattern might not be.

+    ```haskell
+    puring :: Applicative f => a -> f a
+    puring :: Applicative f => (a -> b) -> a -> f b
+    puring :: Applicative f => (a -> b -> c) -> a -> b -> f c
+    ```

 * Haskell offers an impure function `trace` which is useful in debugging.
-We might want something similar, wrapping around a function to log every time it's called:
+I could imagine wanting something similar, wrapping around a function to log every time it's called.
+The variadic part of the type here is equivalent to `puring` specialized to `Identity`, but not having to worry about typeclasses might make things simpler.

     ```haskell
     -- The first argument would be the function name or other identifier.